ZhangJiePKU/6mAProject/README.md

        command 3: <Number> (The number of columns in the raw_IPD.txt)

-       command 4: WGA_N-IPD.txt (You need get this file by repeating the steps above using your WGA sample.)
+       command 4: WGA_N-IPD.txt (After running Step2 using your WGA sample, you can check the comments in "PosStrand-N-IDP-and-Identification.py" to obtain "WGA-N-IPD.txt".)

        command 5: identification.txt (Your result file1: You can calculate frequency of 6mA sites using this file.)